n67-exe/testtask-solution/README.md

 ==================================================
 ```

-Script seems to use under 40MB of RAM and runs in under 10s on my machine.
+Script seems to use under 15MB of RAM and runs in under 10s (under 2s with `--single-pass`) on my machine with 1'000'000 lines CSV file.